clusterio/clusterio/docs/writing-plugins.md

 },
 ```

-This specifies an event that can be sent from the controller to a slave, and from a slave to an instance.
+This specifies an event that can be sent from the controller to a host, and from a host to an instance.
 It also specifies that the event must contain the property `frobnication_type`, with a string value in the data payload and that it may optionally contain a boolean `urgent` property.
-It will also be forwarded by slaves to a specific instance.
+It will also be forwarded by hosts to a specific instance.

 The following properties are recognized by the Event constructor: